Rare State Quarters Worth Money: Check Your Pocket Change!

 Every coin worth money on this list is a state quarter error coin.
 Unlike silver dollars or other old coins, each of the 50 State Quarters features an unique design.
 Their common obverse shows George Washington, technically making them all Washington quarters.

 Below is a list of other key dates and rarities in the series.
+These are some of the most valuable U.S. quarters worth money.
 Visit USA CoinBook to view more state quarter values.

 More articles about collecting United States quarters from Gainesville Coins: